dominikkraft/ABCD_relief/README.md

 # ABCD_relief

-This repository stores code and analyses for the our recent commentary (*link will be updated shortly*) entitled
+This repository stores code and analyses for our recent commentary (*link will be updated shortly*) entitled

 > Removing scanner effects with a multivariate latent approach - a RELIEF for the ABCD imaging data?